Woody Guthrie: Folk revival and death

 In the late 1950s and early 1960s, a new generation of young people were inspired by folk singers such as Guthrie.
 The American Folk Revival was beginning to take place, focused on the issues of the day, such as the civil rights movement and Free Speech Movement.
 Pockets of folk singers were forming around the country in places such as Cambridge, Massachusetts, and the Greenwich Village neighborhood of New York City.
 One of Guthrie's visitors at Greystone Park was the 19-year-old Bob Dylan, who idolized Guthrie.
 Dylan wrote of Guthrie's repertoire: "The songs themselves were really beyond category.
 They had the infinite sweep of humanity in them."
 After learning of Guthrie's whereabouts, Dylan regularly visited him.

-Woody Guthrie died at Creedmore State Hospital of complications of Huntington's disease on October 3, 1967.
+Woody Guthrie died at Creedmoor Psychiatric Center of complications of Huntington's disease on October 3, 1967.
+According to a Guthrie family legend, he was listening to his son Arlo's "Alice's Restaurant", a recording of which Arlo had delivered to Woody's bedside, shortly before he died.
 His remains were cremated and scattered at sea.
-By the time of Guthrie's death, his work had been discovered by a new audience, introduced to them through Dylan, Pete Seeger, Ramblin' Jack Elliott, his ex-wife Marjorie and other new members of the folk revival, including his son Arlo.
+By the time of Guthrie's death, his work had been discovered by a new audience, introduced to them through Dylan, Pete Seeger, Ramblin' Jack Elliott, his ex-wife Marjorie, and other new members of the folk revival, including his son Arlo Guthrie.

+For a December 3, 1944, radio show, Guthrie wrote a script explaining why he sang the kinds of songs he did, reading it on air:

 I hate a song that makes you think that you are not any good.
 I hate a song that makes you think that you are just born to lose.
 Bound to lose.
 No good to nobody.
 No good for nothing.
 Because you are too old or too young or too fat or too slim too ugly or too this or too that.
 Songs that run you down or poke fun at you on account of your bad luck or hard traveling.

 I am out to fight those songs to my very last breath of air and my last drop of blood.
-I am out to sing songs that will prove to you that this is your world and that if it has hit you pretty hard and knocked you for a dozen loops, no matter what color, what size you are, how you are built.

-I am out to sing the songs that make you take pride in yourself and in your work.
+I am out to sing songs that will prove to you that this is your world and that if it's hit you pretty hard and knocked you for a dozen loops, no matter what color, what size you are, how you are built, I am out to sing the songs that make you take pride in yourself and in your work.

 Personal life

-Guthrie was married three times and fathered eight children: